vk2diy/adxi/README.md

  - Dirt Cheap – Costs less than 25$ to get all parts and PCB if we exclude ridiculous shipping costs!
  - Plug in a USB cable between ADX Arduino and your PC, Select Kenwood TS2000 with 9600bps,8,1 setup as your CAT rig and you will have CAT control on ADX!

-It has been built all over the world.
+It has since been built all over the world.

 ## Building the firmware